HL7/us-behavioral-health-profiles/input/pagecontent/bh_to_fhir_profiles.md

 This table serves as a crosswalk between USCDI+ behavioral health data elements and their corresponding proposed FHIR profiles.
-The table maps the +BH data classes and elements, such as adverse events, allergies, clinical notes, and patient demographics, to FHIR profiles, showing how each USCDI+ BH element aligns with FHIR's data standards.
+The table maps the +BH data classes and elements, such as allergies, clinical notes, and patient demographics, to FHIR profiles, showing how each USCDI+ BH element aligns with FHIR's data standards.
 This alignment facilitates the standardized exchange of health information across different systems, ensuring consistency and interoperability in managing and sharing healthcare data.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}